vaniabeatriz/vaniabeatriz/README.md

 ### Hey!
 I am Vania Beatriz,

 I am a software developer graduate studying Cloud Computing, Python, and SQL.
 I hold a nanodegree Software certificate from the Code First Girls Bootcamp, alongside a Product Management certification from Udacity.
 I am passionate about technology and innovation.
-At the moment, I work in Data Analysis.
-I am working on documenting my tech journey on my website (coming soon!), where I will showcase my projects.
+At the moment,I'm working on documenting my tech journey on my website (coming soon!), where I will showcase my projects.

 **vaniabeatriz/vaniabeatriz** is a ✨ _special_ ✨ repository because its `README.md`